tristanbettany/WebDevStack/README.md

 - SMTP host: `mail`
 - SMTP port: `1025`

+(TIP: mailhog has an API too which you should be able to use in tests to assert if an email was sent and recieved)

 ## Adding new vhosts without re-building the stack

 - Create your vhost for your your project in `containers\nginx\vhosts`